 Brass fittings are usually fitted for plumbing purposes, but the small amount of brass in contact with the water doesn't seem to affect the fish.

 New concrete is extremely alkaline.
-If goldfish are put into a new concrete pond, the low pH will kill them.
+If goldfish are put into a new concrete pond, the high pH will kill them.

 Go to the Goldfish Dangers page where the process to age new ponds is explained.